All Episodes

 Everyone who works outside.

-But yeah, they they first can't.
+Yeah, they first can't.

-Well, this is not very comfortable.
+Well, this is not very comforting.

 I know.

-This that, yeah, this is not very comforting, I have to say.
+Yeah, this is not very comforting, I have to say.

 Just don't go to the airport.

-Okay, I am told that the three army soldiers, my crack research staff coming through here.
+Okay, I am told that the three Army soldiers, my crack research staff coming through here, I'm told the three Army soldiers did indeed want to defect to Canada.

-They wanted out of Massachusetts, because it was the closest place they could get to out of Massachusetts.
+They wanted out of Massachusetts because it was the closest place they could get to out of Massachusetts.

 They were trying to defect from Massachusetts.